Nosebleeds are common. Most often they are a nuisance and not a true medical problem. But they can be both.

 - Sit upright and lean forward.
 By remaining upright, you reduce blood pressure in the veins of your nose.
 This discourages further bleeding.
 Sitting forward will help you avoid swallowing blood, which can irritate your stomach.

 Pinch your nose.
 Use your thumb and index finger to pinch your nostrils shut.
 Breathe through your mouth.
 Continue to pinch for 10 to 15 minutes.
 Pinching sends pressure to the bleeding point on the nasal septum and often stops the flow of blood.

-- To prevent re-bleeding, don't pick or blow your nose and don't bend down for several hours after the bleeding episode.
-During this time remember to keep your head higher than the level of your heart.
+- To prevent re-bleeding, don't pick or blow your nose and don't bend down for several hours.
+Keep your head higher than the level of your heart.
 You can also gently apply some petroleum jelly to the inside of your nose using a cotton swab or your finger.

 - The bleeding lasts for more than 30 minutes

 - The nosebleed follows an accident, a fall or an injury to your head, including a punch in the face that may have broken your nose

 - You experience frequent nosebleeds.
-You may need a blood vessel cauterized.
+You may need to have a blood vessel cauterized.
 Cautery is a technique in which the blood vessel is burned with an electric current, silver nitrate or a laser.
 Your doctor may pack your nose with special gauze or an inflatable latex balloon to put pressure on the blood vessel and stop the bleeding.

-- You're experiencing nasal bleeding and taking blood thinners, such as aspirin or warfarin (Coumadin, Jantoven).
+- You're experiencing nasal bleeding and taking blood thinners, such as aspirin or warfarin (Jantoven).
 Your doctor may advise adjusting your medication dosage.

 Apply a water-based lubricant to your nostrils and increase the humidity in your home to help relieve nasal bleeding.